 Christian women are often challenged because of their more conservative sexual values, particularly in relation to abortion.
 Female activists who speak out against the government are typically fired, threatened and monitored.
 Police continue to mistreat and beat the "Ladies in White" (a group founded by the relatives of political prisoners) on their way to and from church services.
-Domestic violence remains a challenge.
+Domestic violence remains a challenge, and it got worse during the context of Covid-19 pandemic.